 ACOUSTIC GUITAR EXAMS

 The option of taking graded exams in acoustic guitar playing is popular with some students, particularly young people.
-I teach the London College of Music (LCM) Acoustic Guitar exams up to Grade 8, with most of my students achieving Distinctions.
+I teach the London College of Music (LCME) Acoustic Guitar exams up to Grade 8, with most of my students achieving Distinctions.

 The exams were developed by LCM with the Register of Guitar Tutors (RGT) with the involvement of many of the UK's top acoustic guitar players and music educators.
 It's a great organisation and there's a new syllabus from 2020, with a new set of pieces for each grade.